KDE/digikam-doc/setup_application/cm_settings.rst

 Behavior Settings
 -----------------

-The **Behavior** view Ask when opening an image in image editor / Launch Color Management tool with RAW files
+The **Behavior** view ask when opening an image in Image Editor or when you use the Color Management tool with RAW files.

 .. figure:: images/setup_cm_behavior.webp
     :alt: